ldionne/cppnow-2013-d2/2_lock_order_inconsistencies.md

 <!SLIDE>
-## They are non deterministic bugs
+## Non deterministic

 <!SLIDE>
-.notes Very few variations in thread scheduling usually happens for different runs of the same code.
+.notes Very few variations in thread scheduling usually happens for different runs of the same code in the same conditions.
 For this reason, odds are that rare deadlocks still make it to production and only happen under "extreme" conditions.

-## Rare ones will probably not be caught by unit tests
+## Often uncaught by unit tests

 <!SLIDE>
-## They are difficult to reproduce
+## Difficult to reproduce

 <!SLIDE>